turingschool/curriculum/tutorials/models/modules.markdown

 has_many :pages
 ```

-Though many developers don't think about what this DSL is doing, it's calling a class method named `has_many`, defined in `ActiveRecord::Base`, and passing an argument of `:pages`.
+Though many developers don't think about what this DSL is doing, it's calling the class method `has_many`, defined in `ActiveRecord::Base`, and passing an argument of `:pages`.

 If we put that line in a module and `include` the module we won't get the desired output because it'll be trying to define an instance method.
-If we use `extend` it still won't work because we'd be defining a class methods rather than calling them.
+If we use `extend` it still won't work because we'd be defining a class methods rather than calling it.

 What we need is the `.included` callback method, typically written like this: